bsmith89/resume/resume.md

 ## Research Focus ##

-I develop and use bioinformatic tools and statistical models to integrate diverse data towards understanding complex microbial communities.
+I develop widely applicable bioinformatic and statistical methods to understand the causes and consequences of enormous, intraspecific, genomic diversity among microbes residing in the human gut.

 ## Publications ##